XuanS3647/Analyzing-Crime-In-Los-Angeles/README.md

 Perform seasonal or day-of-week analysis for time-based crime trends.

-Integrate predictive modeling for resource planning.
+Integrate predictive modelling for resource planning.